nRF24/RF24/librf24-rpi/readme.md

 3. Change to examples folder, change to the correct connected pins and execte "make"

 Known issues
 ============
-- the current bcm2835 drivers still have some minor bugs
+- the current bcm2835 drivers still have some minor bugs/errors, if you have errors, use the GPIO version

 Links
 =====